bahmutov/cypress-examples/docs/recipes/sorted-list.md

 # Confirm the sorted list

+The first question to ask yourself before testing if the list of elements is sorted is "can the list change?"
+If the list cannot change, we can grab the elements, parse the text, and use `cy.then(callback)` to check if the extracted numbers are sorted.
+If the list is dynamic, then we need to make sure that the entire chain of queries and transformations is retry-able or the entire logic is written inside a `should(callback)`. **Tip:** see the difference between [cy.then and cy.should](../recipes/99-cypress-tips/01-use-should-with-a-callback.md) and read the blog post [Cypress should callback](https://glebbahmutov.com/blog/cypress-should-callback/).

 ## Static list

 Let's confirm that all `<LI>` elements are sorted by the prices displayed inside.
 The price is a child element with its own selector, but could have additional text words there like 'On Sale'.